Ali A. Duarte Garcia, M.D.

 Hence, there is a great need for comparative effectiveness research to make rheumatologic care more efficient.

 What is your focus as a scholar within the Mayo Clinic Kern Center for the Science of Health Care Delivery?

-My focus is to study the comparative effectiveness and safety of TNF inhibitors and other biologics used for the treatment of multiple inflammatory arthritides.
-I plan to address these questions using methods such as network meta-analysis and analysis of real-world data.
+Initially, my focus was to study the comparative effectiveness and safety of tumor necrosis factor (TNF) inhibitors and other biologics used for the treatment of multiple inflammatory arthritides.

 What is your mentoring team like?

 I am fortunate to have Nilay D. Shah, Ph.D., M. Hassan Murad, M.D., and Eric L. Matteson, M.D., as my mentors.

 Dr. Shah has extensive experience working with large databases and comparative effectiveness research.